euc-dev/ws1-sdk-uem-ios/docs/sdks/ws1-sdk-uem-ios/developer/Objective-C/index.md

 ---
+layout: page
-#title: Workspace ONE SDK for iOS (Objective-C)
+title: Workspace ONE SDK for iOS (Objective-C)
-summary: The Workspace ONE® SDK is a set of tools allowing organizations to incorporate a host of features and functionality into their custom-built iOS applications.
-The Workspace ONE SDK enhances the security and functionality of those applications and in turn helps save application development time and money.
-authors:
-    -
-    -
-date: 2024-05-27
-#hide:
+permalink: /sdks/ws1/ws1-sdk-uem-ios/
+hide:
-#  - navigation
+  #- navigation
-#  - toc
+  - toc
 ---

-# VMware Workspace ONE SDK for iOS (Objective-C)

 The VMware Workspace ONE® SDK is a set of tools allowing organizations to incorporate a host of features and functionality into their custom-built iOS applications.
 The Workspace ONE SDK enhances the security and functionality of those applications and in turn helps save application development time and money.